 The future self-journaling to heal holistically!

-The future self-journaling was an impactful new tool, writing that future self-diary that I started at the beginning of my recovery journey.
+The future self-journaling was an impactful new tool.
+I started writing that future self-diary at the beginning of my recovery journey.

 Future self-journaling is essentially taking a moment to imagine how I want to be.
-How I wish to change so specifically for life with much less fear, taking a moment to write that full intention is future self-journaling.
+I want to change specifically for life with much less fear.
+Taking a moment to write that full intention is future self-journaling.

-So if I take a moment at the start of my day to imagine what I want my day to look like with a specific intention – e.g., anxiety reduction, discipline, regular exercise, etc., that has an effect.
+I take a moment at the start of my day.
+This helps me imagine how I want my day to look.
+I do this with a specific intention – e.g., anxiety reduction, discipline, regular exercise, etc., and that has an effect.
 So that will keep me from getting caught up in my thoughts all day long.

 I will isolate myself, choose what to focus my attention on, and work on my deep breathing to stay calm.

 So, at night that can help not just have my brain imagine that I’m different.
-The beauty of the brain is that it doesn’t know the difference between what happens and what is pictured and supposed.
+The beauty of the brain lies in its inability to distinguish between actual events.
+It also struggles to differentiate those events that are merely pictured or supposed.

-For example, if I set out that intention at the beginning of my day or even the evening before the start of my day, it will work through in my unconscious.
+If I set out that intention at the beginning of my day, it will work through in my unconscious.
+Setting it the evening before the start of my day also works.

-So even the practice of thinking about myself, this new person who isn’t anxious about the future, fires up my brain in a new way that could be helpful then.
+Even the practice of thinking about myself is transformative.
+This new person isn’t anxious about the future.
+It fires up my brain in a new way that could be helpful then.
 If you do that enough, intensively enough, and consistently long enough, you’ll hit a turning point.

 So once I’ve done that, it’s much more likely that I’ll be thinking about doing that all day long.
-Deep belly breathing is good to remember to choose what to focus my attention on, so this can be an impactful tool.
+Deep belly breathing helps me remember to choose where I focus my attention.
+This technique can be an impactful tool.

 I know many of you out there that I’ve heard that you have played with had great success.
 So check it out and dig a little deeper.
 This breathwork can be very helpful for anxiety.